× Search

 Water - Sustainability Short

-In this short animated video, we discuss why water is a significant issue for the construction sector and the impacts it can have on our work and lives.
+In this short animated video, we discuss why water is a significant issue for the built environment and the impacts it can have on our work and lives.

 Water – Sustainability Short

-The manufacturing processes to make the goods we buy and use can also require significant quantities of water.
+The manufacturing and supply processes to make the goods we buy and use can require significant quantities of water.
 We can apply the principle of embodied water just as we would for embodied carbon.
-A typical example is importing fruit and vegetables imported from water scarce countries.
-Water is contained within them and vastly more water is used to grow them.
+A typical example is importing fruit and vegetables from water scarce countries.
+Water is contained within them and vastly more used to grow them.
 Construction goods and other products required across the entire built environment can also require significant amounts of water for their manufacture and use.

-Responsible clients, developers, contractors and facilities managers are now measuring and reporting on the usage of potable water use on sites and also calculating the water footprint of their supply chains.
-Government has a target of reducing water consumption by 20% per person by 2030.
-This has been addressed in Part G of the Building Regulations as well as in the Home Quality Mark.
+Responsible clients, developers, contractors and facilities managers are now measuring and reporting on potable water use on sites and also calculating the water footprint of their supply chains.
+Government has a target of reducing water consumption by 20% per person – an average of 122 litres per person per day – by 2038.

 Key Water resources